JIBC students training

 • JIBC EMR certificate (valid for three years

-• Canadian Red Cross BLS card/certificate (valid for one year).
+• Canadian Red Cross BLS digital card (valid for one year).

 Remedial